Desexing Your Pet

 WHEN SHOULD YOU DESEX YOUR PET

-The ideal timing for desexing depends on your pet’s species, breed, size, and lifestyle.
-Below is a general guide:
+The ideal timing for desexing depends on a number of important variables such as on your pet’s species, breed, size, health risks and lifestyle.

 Why wait longer for larger dogs?